Have you started selling electronic appliances, grocery, and clothing accessories in one store?

 Manually handling the shipping charges is not a better option.
 Advanced Flat Rate Shipping method, Plugin eliminates the need for all manual work and increases your overall productivity.

-This window lets you handle shipping charges in different countries for all the category based products which are available in the cart.
+This window lets you handle shipping charges in different countries for all the category-based products that are available in the cart.

 If you are selling your products online, customers can belong to different states.
-In this case, you may want to apply less shipping cost to your state and more, for the others.
-With Advanced Flat Rate Shipping Method for WooCommerce, it can be done.
+In this case, you may want to apply less shipping costs to your state and more, for the others.
+With the Advanced Flat Rate Shipping Method for WooCommerce, it can be done.

-Alongside the category-based shipping rule, add a rule which states the name of that state.
+Alongside the category-based shipping rule, add a rule that states the name of that state.